NATRONA COUNTY’S REPUBLICAN CAUCUS

 What happens at the Natrona County Republican Caucus?

-The registered Republican voters in Natrona County meet with others from their precinct to review and submit proposals for changes to the Republican Party Platform, Resolutions and Bylaws.
+Registered Republican voters in Natrona County meet with others from their precinct to review and submit proposals to amend the Republican Party Platform, Resolutions, and Bylaws.
 Also, the delegates and alternate delegates to the Natrona County Republican Convention will be elected.

 Will we vote for the Republican presidential nominee at the caucus?

 No, this is not a presidential nomination caucus.
-While there may be time to have a conversation with committee members about presidential nominee preference, a preferential vote will not occur at the Natrona County Republican Caucus.
+While there may be time to discuss presidential nominee preferences with committee members, a preferential vote will not occur at the Natrona County Republican Caucus.

-It is the National Delegates, from each state, who elected the Republican presidential nominee during the Republican National Convention.
-Election laws do not govern how pollical parties select a nominee for president.
-The rules for electing National Delegates and binding their votes vary from state to state.
+It is the National Delegates, from each state, who elect the Republican presidential nominee during the Republican National Convention.
+Election laws do not govern how political parties select a presidential nominee.
+The rules for electing National Delegates and binding their votes vary by state.
 Wyoming’s Republican National Delegates are elected, and their votes are pledged during the Wyoming Republican Conventions by a preferential ballot from the convention delegates.

 .